 VEED makes sense when:

-- You need manual control
+- You need manual control over every edit

-- Your team creates different kinds of video assets
+- Your team creates different kinds of video assets (not just clips)

 - You want one browser-based editor for many jobs

-Where it gets slower for repurposing teams
+Where it gets slow for repurposing teams

 - More manual decisions per clip